webhintio/hint/docs/user-guide/rules/ssllabs.md

 }]
 ```

-SSL Labs' scanner also allows some configuration.
+SSL Labs’ scanner also allows some configuration.
 By default the one
 used is:

 ```json